Lincolnville Historic District: History

 The community was established after the American Civil War in 1866.
 Freedmen (and women) Peter Sanks, Matilda Papy, Harriet Weedman, Miles Hancock, Israel McKenzie, Aaron DuPont and Tom Solana leased land for $1.00 a year on what was then the west bank of Maria Sanchez Creek, across from the developed part of St. Augustine.
 The rest of the peninsula was developed as two large orange grove plantations: the Dumas plantation "Yalaha" (Seminole word for orange) at the northern end and "Buena Esperanza" (Spanish for "Good Hope") at the south.

 The freedmen originally called their settlement Africa, or Little Africa.
 After streets were laid out in 1878, it came to be known as Lincolnville.
 In the 1860s the northwest corner of modern Lincolnville was an 5 acre orange grove owned by Abraham Lincoln's private secretary, John Hay.
 He later served as Secretary of State under Theodore Roosevelt).

 Over the decades the settlement was expanded from this northeast area, around present-day Washington, Oneida, Dumas, St. Francis, St. Benedict and DeHaven streets, and businessmen developed the entire peninsula.
 It was characterized by narrow streets, small lots, and houses built close to the street line, similar to the colonial St. Augustine style and land-use pattern.

 When Standard Oil magnate Henry Flagler came to St. Augustine in the 1880s, he redeveloped the city to serve as a "Winter Newport," a resort for the wealthy.
 His changes also affected Lincolnville.
-He filled in the northern reaches of Maria Sanchez Creek to create high ground for development (the landfill included dirt with archeological remains excavated from the site of Fort Mose).
+He filled in the northern reaches of Maria Sanchez Creek to create high ground for development (the landfill included dirt with archeological remains extracted from the site and environs of Fort Mose).
 His Standard Oil partner William Warden dredged the southern part of the creek to create what is now Maria Sanchez Lake.
 This expanded the eastern boundary of Lincolnville to the Ponce de Leon Barracks at 172-180 Cordova Street.
 The Barracks is now considered one of the historic district's major buildings.
 During the late 19th and early 20th century, it housed African-American servants and others who worked at Flagler's hotels in the city.